stanfordnlp/dspy/api/language_model_clients/PremAI.md

 ### Native RAG Support

-Prem Repositories which allows users to upload documents (.txt, .pdf etc) and connect those repositories to the LLMs.
-You can think Prem repositories as native RAG, where each repository can be considered as a vector database.
-You can connect multiple repositories.
-You can learn more about repositories [here](https://docs.premai.io/get-started/repositories).
+PremAI Repositories allow users to upload documents (.txt, .pdf, etc.) and connect those repositories to the LLMs to serve as vector databases and support native RAG.
+You can learn more about PremAI repositories [here](https://docs.premai.io/get-started/repositories).

-Repositories are also supported in dspy premai.
-Here is how you can do it.
+Repositories are also supported through the dspy-premai integration.
+Here is how you can use this workflow:

 ```python
 query = "what is the diameter of individual Galaxy"